stelcodes/nuzzle/README.md

 ### Adding Keys to Webpage Maps
 Nuzzle adds these keys to every webpage map:
 - `:uri`: the path of the webpage from the website's root without the `index.html` part (ex `"/blog-posts/learning-clojure/"`).
-- `:render-markdown`: A function that renders the webpage's associated Markdown file if `:markdown` key is present, otherwise returns `nil`.
+- `:render-content`: A function that renders the webpage's associated content file if `:content` key is present, otherwise returns `nil`.
 - `:get-site-data`: A function that allows you to freely reach into your site data from inside of your webpage rendering function.

 ### Adding Keys to Peripheral Maps
 Nuzzle adds these keys to every peripheral map:
-- `:render-markdown`: Same as above.
+- `:render-content`: Same as above.
 - `:get-site-data`: Same as above.

 ### Adding Webpage Maps (Index Webpages)